 Exciting news!
 For months (years!)
-I have been planning a series of FREE states unit studies that will be published weekly (one state at a time), beginning Friday, August 5.
-Your students grades 3-8 will be able to study each state in the union and create a notebook along the way.
-As a bonus, there will also be a unit study about Washington, D.C. for a total of 51 unit studies.
+I have been planning a series of states unit studies.
+Now your students grades 3-8 will be able to study each state in the union and create a notebook along the way.
 And they are all FREE!

-The unit studies will primarily be written as a list of resources you can use to notebook across the USA, leaving room for flexibility to adjust according the needs of your own homeschool.
-There will be a lot of resources given.
+The unit studies are primarily be written as a list of resources you can use to notebook across the USA, leaving room for flexibility to adjust according to the needs of your own homeschool.
+There are a lot of resources listed.
 Please don’t ever feel that you need them all.
-I will strive to make sure there are ample resources for different grade levels.
+I strive to make sure there are ample resources for different grade levels.

 I tossed around ideas for what order to write and publish these states unit studies — by region, in alphabetical order, or by order of admission into the union.
 I ended up doing a poll on Facebook to see what my readers would prefer and although all 3 choices received votes, by far, the majority preferred to study states by admission into the union, so that is what we will do.

-How to use the Notebooking Across the USA series
+How to use the Notebooking Across the USA Unit Study series

 Notebooking Across the USA assumes that your students understand where the USA is in the world.
 We will not be studying the country “USA” or any of the history related to the formation of the USA except when the history of an individual state leads there.
 If your students are not familiar with North America as a continent or that the USA is a country in North America, you’ll want to review that with them before beginning Notebooking Across the USA.

 There are a few ways to use this series in your homeschool.
 The following suggestions should help you find the best way to enrich your own homeschool.